Starting The Garden Early With My Indoor Greenhouse Setup

 Start Your Veggie Garden Early.
 I plant heirloom seeds & have seedlings in the spring.
 Check Out What I Use For An Indoor Greenhouse! #TexasHomesteader

-And of course the tote itself is magically transformed into my indoor greenhouse.
-The entire greenhouse-in-a-box comes down from the attic.
+The tote itself is magically transformed into my indoor greenhouse.
+When it’s time to plant my seeds the entire greenhouse-in-a-box comes down from the attic.

 A clear plastic tote is used as my indoor greenhouse for starting vegetable seeds each year. #TexasHomesteader